dvstretiner/Disaster-Response-ML-Pipeline/README.md

 ## 4. How to Interact with this project
 In order to output a web app with results, first the data must be cleaned and loaded into the database (ETL), then a classifier is run to produce a pickle file with the model (ML pipeline), finally a flask file containing code for the web app is run.

-1. ETL pipeline: data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+1. **ETL pipeline**: data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
-2. ML pipeline: models/train_classifier.py data/DisasterResponse.db, which would save the classifier.pkl file (it's about 180 MB)
+2. **ML pipeline**: models/train_classifier.py data/DisasterResponse.db, which would save the classifier.pkl file (it's about 180 MB)
-3. Flask file: run.py
+3. **Flask file**: run.py

-master.html contains three visualizations based on the existing disaster response data.
+**master.html** contains three visualizations based on the existing disaster response data.
 In the text field, you can enter a new message and the model on the backend would output relevant classifications to the front end.

 ## 5. Results